JonasHurlen/SYSC3303_Project01/README.txt

 	as well as TestCar and TestFloorSubsystem

 Included Files
 	Start.java- The main class of the program.
-Instantiates and runs all threads Scheduler.java- Allows communication between elevators and floors via instructions ElevatorSubsystem.java- Class representing the elevators.
+Instantiates and runs all threads, now redundant Scheduler.java- Allows communication between elevators and floors via instructions ElevatorSubsystem.java- Class representing the elevators.
 Can send and receive instructions and read information from the input file
 	Car.java- Class used to represent individual elevator cars by the Elevator Subsystem